hzi-bifo/corona_lineage_dynamics/README.md

 ```

 # Bioconda package installation
-You can install this pipeline through installing its bioconda package.
+You can install this pipeline by using its Bioconda package.
 For that, run the following command:
 ```
 conda install bioconda::corona_lineage_dynamics
 ```